momentum-mod/docs/_posts/guides/2022-10-11-guide_localization.md

 ]
 ```

-then, go to the Import page on the POEditor dashboard, upload that JSON file, and set "Also import translations to a language" to English, as below.
+Then, go to the Import page on the POEditor dashboard, upload that JSON file, and set "Also import translations to a language" to English, as below.

 ![](/assets/images/localization/loc-bulk-add-terms.jpg)